Positivedelta/Simple-Linux-ListenSocket/README.md

 ```

 #### Install Instructions
-To install the core shared library, the include files and test applications
+To install the core shared library, the include files and test applications, use:

 ```
 make install
 ```

-The following default paths are used, edit `CMakeLists.txt` to update these
+The following default paths are used, edit `CMakeLists.txt` if you want to update these
 - The shared library is installed to `bit-parallel/lib`
 - The include files are installed to `bit-parallel/include`
 - The test appliactions are installed to `bit-parallel/bin`